-- a) Every programme leading to a Toi Ohomai or a New Zealand qualification or award must be supported by a written programme document approved by the Academic Board and, where required, NZQA, detailing the formal requirements for the completion of the programme and its constituent courses. - b) Programme Regulations and course information must be made available and accessible to students at the start of their study. - c) Students must ensure they are aware of any regulation relating to their programme of study.
+- a) Every programme leading to a Toi Ohomai or a New Zealand qualification or a Toi Ohomai formal or non-formal award must be supported by a written programme document approved by the Academic Board and, where required, NZQA, detailing the formal requirements for the completion of the programme and its constituent courses. - b) Programme regulations and course information must be made available and accessible to students at the start of their study. - c) Students must ensure they are aware of any regulation relating to their programme of study.
 Ignorance of any regulation is not a valid excuse for non-compliance.